fluid-project/infusion-docs/src/documents/TextToSpeechAPI.md

 * MS Edge 14 (in Preview Release)
 * Firefox 48+ (using the `media.webspeech.synth.enabled` about:config option)

-<div class="infusion-docs-note"><strong>Note:</strong> Find the latest browser support data for Web Speech Synthesis API from
+<div class="infusion-docs-note"><strong>Note:</strong> find the latest browser support data for Web Speech Synthesis API from
 <a href="http://caniuse.com/#feat=web-speech">caniuse.com</a>.</div>

 ## Creator ##